interactiveaudiolab/VocalSketchDataSet/README.md

 ## Description of directories
 * **vocal\_imitations/included** - This directory contains all of the vocal imitation recordings that met our inclusion criteria and were included in our analysis
 * **vocal\_imitations/excluded** - This directory contains all of the vocal imitation recordings that did not meet our inclusion criteria and were not included in our analysis
 * **sound\_recordings** - This directory contains the audio files for the referent 'sound recording' audio concepts.
 NOTE: If you want to obtain the 'everyday' sounds you must obtain them from http://marcellm.people.cofc.edu/confrontation%20sound%20naming/confront.htm since we cannot redistribute them.
+Use 'everyday_filename_translation.csv' to rename the files to the naming used in this data set.

 ## Description of the columns of the CSV files
 ### Column descriptions for sound\_recordings.csv